spenceryang/Powguess/README.md

 - **Buy Beer with Winnings**: Convert your USDC winnings into lodge beer vouchers via x402 micropayments
 - **Beer Leaderboard**: Track who has won the most beers across all users
 - **Friends Circle**: Add wallet addresses with labels, see friends' predictions on each market
+- **Mobile-Responsive**: Fully optimized for mobile devices with touch-friendly UI
 - **Toast Notifications**: Elegant slide-in notifications for all actions
 - **Weather Forecasts**: Live snow forecasts with 24h/48h/7-day predictions
 - **Resort Webcams**: Direct links to live webcams at each resort